 More family-suited is Soller, a wonderful village surrounded by mountains and amazing scenery on the west coast, overlooked by the picturesque village of Fornalutx.
 One of the most popular tourist attractions in Mallorca is the vintage train that you can take from Palma to Soller, a very special way to start your holiday.

 Port de Soller is a few kilometres down the road from Soller and is a lovely place to stay with its sandy beach, boat trips and good restaurants.
 There is a very charming vintage tram that travels between Soller and Port de Soller.
 It's a great place to base yourself if your family enjoy being outdoors.

 Activities for families

-Summer holidays in Mallorca are all about being active, and there is a wealth of activities on offer here for all ages and members of the family.
-Whether your family enjoy sailing, snorkelling and watersports or would rather some land based activities like mini golf, karting and bowling, there is something for everyone.
+Summer holidays can simply be about chilling at the beach or at the swimming pool.
+But for those who want to do a little bit more on their holidays, then there is a wealth of activities in Mallorca on offer for all ages and members of the family.
+Whether your family enjoys sailing, snorkelling and watersports, or land based activities like mini golf, cycling and karting, there is something here for everyone.